robinluckey/bootstrap-6502/README.md

 symbol table also begins with the 'P01' psuedo-op, which signals the assembler to operate in pass 1 behavior.

-If a program does not rely on the assembler to generate a symbol table, it can include the 'P01' pseudo-op directly in its main source code to skip pass 0.

 ## Two-generation compilation

-When compiling the assembler, the makefile will iterate two generations.

 `asm.asm` is the assembler source code, written in our minimal assembly language, and `asm` is the reference master assembler object code.
 Both are held in source control.

+When compiling the assembler, the makefile will iterate two generations.

 The `make` process will first use `asm` to compile generation 0 object code as file `g0`.
 If this succeeds, it then uses `g0` to compile second-generation